Visiting Ngong Ping Village–The Heart of Lantau Island

 Ngong Ping Piazza

 Ngong Ping Piazza is the sprawling square between Ngong Ping Village and three other key attractions of Lantau Island.
-From the Village, a walkway flanked by formidable statues of Buddhist guardians leads to it, and at the piazza itself, visitors have the options of continuing to Po Lin Monastery, ascending the steps to reach the immense Tian Tan Buddha, or heading downhill to the Path of Wisdom attraction.
+From the Village, a walkway flanked by formidable statues of Buddhist guardians leads to the square, and at the piazza itself, visitors have the options of continuing to Po Lin Monastery, ascending the steps to reach the immense Tian Tan Buddha, or heading downhill to the Path of Wisdom attraction.
 Younger visitors would probably be tickled by the sleepy buffalos often seen resting beside the statues.

 Po Lin Monastery